SuperYuro/SuperYuro/README.md

 # SuperYuro
 ## About me

-A student of National Institute of Technology in Japan (called Kosen).
+Foundational degree (Engineering) in Japan

 ## Interests